 If you have never made “rice” from a cauliflower, all it takes is place cauliflower florets into a food processor and pulse for a few minutes.
 Just watch closely not to over process into a mush.
 Cauliflower “rice” is a great way to enjoy the texture of rice with less calories and it can be substituted in many rice dishes like cauliflower risotto etc. However, you have to pre-cook it a bit to reduce water content since cauliflower contains a lot of water, like zucchini.

-Ideally I like to mix any cauliflower “rice” dish with a bit of brown rice to make a meal more filling.
+Ideally I like to mix any cauliflower “rice” dish with a bit of brown rice to make healthy dinner sides more filling.
 I always cook brown rice separately for the boys anyways because they need more carbs.

-- 2 lbs (7 – 8 inch in diameter) cauliflower head, separated into large florets
+- 2 lbs cauliflower 7 – 8 inch in diameter cauliflower head, separated into large florets

 - 1 tbsp coconut or avocado oil

 - 3 large garlic cloves minced

 - 14 oz can coconut milk full fat**

 - 1 tsp maple syrup or raw honey